UNStats/ccsa-covid-v3/README.md

 from [Global Economic Prospects][gep].
 Metadata for the CSV files is provided in JSON format following the [Frictionless Data Specification][frictionless].

+### UN Habitat ###

+Data included in this repository was downloaded on 2021-03-10 17:43:32 from the COVID-19 tracker available at
+<https://unhabitat.citiiq.com>.
+More recent data may be available at the dashboard.

 [ccsa]:   https://unstats.un.org/unsd/ccsa/
 [pub-v3]: https://unstats.un.org/unsd/ccsa/